High Intensity Interval Training

 Method Makia’s HIIT motions are versatile and intelligent – no longer just push-ups and sit-ups.
 The motions are determined by your equipment and your level of fitness.
 “Wherever, whenever”- thinking is particularly appropriate for HIIT as part of training can only be done with the ground and a timer to assist you, and the fastest HIIT exercises can be done even while waiting for the bus.

 There are, of course, different effects produced by different types of HIIT, even though all develop roughly the same things.
 Where a 5-minute HIIT teaches you to do more repetitions ever faster, a 15-minute training session teaches you the ability to carry on despite the feeling of intense tiredness.
 The emphasis in light HIIT motions is on oxygen-intake ability and muscle stamina, while with demanding motions characteristically involve muscle stamina and the ability to spread one’s strength across the training session.

 All HIITs are real calorie burners; an intensive training session has the effect of increasing energy consumption at rest by as much as 25% over the following 24 hours.
 Goodbye to fat!
 Indeed, you may have noticed that due to accelerated metabolism, your skin may feel unusually warm for hours after a period of exercise.
 When you combine with your exercises Method Makia’s diet, you can say goodbye to your fat!

 Not just HIIT exercises

 You can monitor your development

 Method Makia includes 120 different types of High Interval Intensity exercises.
-A HIIT training history is produced so you can monitor our development in graphic form.
+A HIIT training history is produced so that you can monitor our development in graphic form.